hhermesa/saeki/README.md

 ---

+## 🚨 Impportant

+**Since I’m using third-party services, if you’d like to run everything locally, please contact me so I can share the .env variables in a more secure way than just dropping them on GitHub! :)**

+**P.S.**
+---

-> *Note: The free-tier Render server will sleep — the very first request can take \~30–50 s.*
+> *The free-tier Render server probably will sleep, so the very first request can take \~10–50 s.*